KlimLe/ML4B-Stock-Prediction/README.md

 - Selecting, updating, and processing a robust dataset is essential for model accuracy.

 ## 2. Related Work
+We started our coding-journey by exploring the internet, searching for approaches to this matter.
-- When searching the internet, you can find many [youtube](https://www.youtube.com/results?search_query=Stock+prediction+machine+learning) videos describing various approaches to this specific goal
+You can find many articles and  [youtube](https://www.youtube.com/results?search_query=Stock+prediction+machine+learning) videos describing various approaches to this specific goal, which we looked through in order to find inspiration on how to address our goal.

 ## 3. Methodology